Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Do you have any long distance and backpacking trails in Canada to add to this list?
 What have I missed?

-Things I take on most hikes
+Things I take on most long distance hikes in Canada

 I like using hiking poles, especially when a stream crossing is involved.
 Invest in a good pair that are collapsible and lightweight.